pvcraven/arcade_book/source/labs/lab_08_sprites/sprites.rst

   is great to get started with.
 * Create a player-character sprite.
 Pick your own image for the sprite, from the web or from Kenney.nl.
-* Allow the user to move the player move by the keyboard, mouse, or game pad.
+* Allow the user to move the player by the keyboard, mouse, or game pad.
   Your choice.
 If you use the mouse, make sure you hide the cursor.
   The :ref:`sprites` chapter uses the mouse, you can also look at the examples on the Arcade website for